Chairnee/grand-staff-trainer/README.md

 Voicing can also affect ranking in some cases.
 This is most noticeable with added-note chords such as `add2/add9` and `add4/add11`, where the primary reading depends on how the added note is spaced in the played input.

 Repeated chord tones are recognised and taken into account.
 They do not always change the primary reading, but they are still considered part of the played structure.
-This helps the input naming panel remain useful when the player uses fuller voicings or the sustain pedal.
+This helps the input naming feature remain useful when the player uses fuller voicings or the sustain pedal.

 ### Exercise Engraving
 **Incomplete**